firstpj/Portfolio-Mobile-first-set-up/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.
-It's a simple static project
+It's a simple project.

 ### Prerequisites

-Nothing as prerequisites
+In order to run this project you need:

+- A browser that supports html5 and css3

 ### Setup